What Are Coronaviruses?

 Research on COVID-19 Vaccines and Treatments

-The FDA gave emergency use authorization in December 2020 to two vaccines made by the companies Pfizer and Moderna.
-The Pfizer vaccine is approved for ages 16 and older, and Moderna is approved for ages 18 and up.
+The Pfizer vaccine is approved for ages 5 and older, and the Moderna and Johnson & Johnson vaccines are approved for ages 18 and up.

 Many organizations are studying new drugs, including those that are approved for other conditions, as possible ways to treat COVID-19.
 At Cincinnati Children’s, we offer some of the available treatments to our patients based on clinical criteria and risk factors.

 Cincinnati Children’s is one of the sites in the U.S. that has been participating in clinical trials for multiple vaccine candidates for COVID-19 prevention.
 The Pfizer trial is part of a global development, which began in Germany, and is currently recruiting adolescents.
 We are also conducting clinical trials in adults for the AstraZeneca vaccine candidate.

 > Read our FAQs about vaccines.

 Because COVID-19 is still such a new virus, there are questions about it that haven’t been answered.
 Researchers around the world are working day and night to develop treatments and vaccines.
 There are ways to focus now on how to help our children cope with this “new normal.”
 Communities that are social distancing and using other preventive measures have helped stop the spread of COVID-19.